Windows-XAML/Template10/Samples/Search/Readme.md

 }
 ````

 That second handler (LoginHide) is a custom event we put on our user control as a way to communicate back to our Shell.
 This event is effectively asking to return to the Normal visual state.
-You can handle this any way you want in your app, including Sample.
+You can handle this any way you want in your app, including Search.
 This event is the easy approach.

 Good luck!